 Activities for kids in Cape Town

-Families in Cape Town can hike on Table Mountain or take the cable car to the top for an incredible view of the city.
-Areas such as False Bay, Silvermine and Cape Point are perfect for a splendid day out in nature, offering long walks with a wealth of wildlife to appreciate.
+Families in Cape Town can hike up Table Mountain or take the cable car to the top for an incredible view of the city.
+Areas such as False Bay, Silvermine and Cape Point are perfect for a splendid day out in nature, offering long walks with a wealth of wildlife and beautiful landscapes to appreciate.

 A trip to the Victoria & Alfred Waterfront is guaranteed to be a fun day out.
 There are craft markets, boat rides, restaurants and shops aplenty to keep the whole family entertained.
 The world-class Two Oceans Aquarium is also found here and provides a fascinating and educational experience for the whole family.